Baba Budangiri: Cave

 Likewise the Hindus, Muslims also believe that Dada had disappeared from one of the caves to Mecca and Madina and is alive and will in due course appear before the disciples.
 After him, Baba Budan, one of his closest disciples who introduced coffee to this hilly region, brought from Mocha in the west Asia, carried his mission further.
-Baba Budan, whose history is usually traced to Bagdhad, reached Chickmagalur via Malabar and Mangalore.
+Baba Budan, whose history is usually traced to Baghdad, reached Chickmagalur via Malabar and Mangalore.
 Baba Budan was killed in an ambush near the present cave and was buried along with two other Sufis inside the cave.
 He is also called Syed Meran Baba and also Jan-e-Pak Shaheed.
 The institution of custodian of the site although it is traced to Dada, began to centralise in a single family after the death of another Sufi saint, Syed Shah Jamaluddin.
 "For reasons not known Jamaluddin also became famous as Baba Budan during his lifetime.".
 The custodian of the site/shrine is called Sajjade Nishin.
 There are a few characteristics attached to him: "only Sayyads can become swami, either Husseins or Khadris, the descendents of Hussen or Hassan, sons of Ali.
 After initiation, a Khadri becomes Shah Khadri, and after apostolic seat, he is styled Sajjade.
 No unmarried man can become Sajjade".

 Sangh parivar organisations started Datta Jayanti celebrations in the late 2000s in the area as part of their fight to claim "Sri Guru Dattatreya Swami Dattapit".